savannahestridge/unaccompanied_tableau_analysis/README.md

 ## Limitations

-Several limitations should be acknowledged.
-While the New York Times dataset provides extensive coverage, it is anonymized and may omit variables relevant for more detailed case-level analysis.
-Fiscal year 2023 data reflect only partial-year reporting, which may influence interpretation of year-over-year trends.
-Additionally, while this analysis identifies trends in detention and placement, it does not incorporate legal outcomes or longitudinal tracking post-release, which would be necessary for a full understanding of minors' longer-term experiences.
+Several limitations warrant consideration.
+Although the New York Times dataset provides extensive coverage, it is anonymized and may lack variables necessary for detailed case-level analysis.
+Fiscal year 2023 data represent only partial-year reporting, potentially affecting the interpretation of year-over-year trends.
+The dataset is further limited to unaccompanied minors detained by ORR and subsequently released to sponsors, excluding minors turned away at the border.

 ------------------
 <!-- Reset alignment explicitly -->